-The congresswoman announced in early June that her baby suffered from Potter’s, which is often fatal and occurs when the levels of amniotic fluid surrounding the fetus are insufficient, leading to underdeveloped lungs.
-Its kidneys fail to develop properly, a condition known as bilateral renal agenesis.
+The congresswoman announced in early June that her baby suffered from a rare medical condition, Potter's syndrome, which is often fatal.
+Potter's occurs when the levels of amniotic fluid surrounding the fetus are insufficient, leading to underdeveloped lungs, a condition known as bilateral renal agenesis, and its kidneys fail to develop properly.

 "There is no medical solution available to us," she and her husband wrote at the time of the diagnosis.
 "We are praying for a miracle."

 Facing the likelihood of delivering a stillborn baby, the couple decided to move ahead with unproven treatment by amnioinfusion at Johns Hopkins Hospital in Baltimore.
 Every week for five weeks, doctors injected saline into the womb to give the infant's lungs a chance to develop.

 A day after the fifth infusion, the congresswoman went into preterm labor.
 After four days of trying to prevent preterm delivery, the baby arrived.

 "The doctors and nurses were prepared for the worst, but immediately after she was born, she drew a breath and cried," Herrera Beutler said.
 "After a few minutes, it was clear that her lungs were very well developed for a baby born so early.
 The infusions had stopped the Potter's Sequence."